 Note: This will be assuming that the reader has read the books and is caught up with the show.
 Beware of spoilers!

-So, Game of Thrones remains extraordinarily popular, prompting discussion about what it features that makes it so damn popular.
+Game of Thrones remains extraordinarily popular, prompting discussion about why exactly it is so popular.
 I mean, of course it's well-written, but there are tons of well-written fantasy epics that are just collecting dust in the library.
 Why did this one become such a popular TV series?
 What makes this story and these characters so intriguing and memorable to audiences?

 For one thing, it's rare for something popular to have this dark of a tone.
-When people think of "popular TV" or "popular music", they're picturing something inoffensive and saccharine.
-But Game of Thrones manages to be really dark and really popular at the same time.
+Game of Thrones manages to be really dark and really popular at the same time.
 Why?

-This all happened because the peace that Robert Baratheon had built was tenuous at best, and rebellions were only kept back because Robert was a strong king, a feared warrior.
+This all happened because the peace that Robert Baratheon had built was tenuous at best.
+Rebellions were only kept back because Robert was a strong king, a feared warrior.
 "It's fear that keeps the realm together.
 Fear and blood." he said, and he was probably right.
-When he dies, the lack of this fear means the seven kingdoms are no longer bound together under a single, effective ruler.
+When he dies, the lack of this fear means the Seven Kingdoms are no longer bound together under a single, effective ruler.

 This is called an "interregnum" in history, or a period in which a kingdom or empire lacks strong central leadership.
 These periods are marked by civil war between multiple competing political factions.
 In ancient Japan, this was what took place in the "Warring States" period that preceded the unification of the country under Ieyasu Tokugawa.
 Like the Warring States period, Game of Thrones takes place at a time when there is a political leader on paper, but with their power being limited in practice.

-Game of Thrones has been noted by critics as more resembling a reading of history than a fantasy epic.
-In fantasy epics, traditionally, people go on their quest, slay the dragon, save the princess, and come home to live happily ever after, peace restored to their kingdom.
+Game of Thrones has been noted by critics as closly resembling a reading of history.
+In more traditional fantasy epics, people go on their quest, slay the dragon, save the princess, and come home to live happily ever after, peace restored to their kingdom.
 But in Game of Thrones, it's a little more complicated.
 It is a lot closer to what happened with real-world medieval history.
 Game of Thrones challenges Tolkien, because it takes place in a world that does not predestine that good will always triumph over evil.
 It doesn't give the main characters plot armor just because they have a "special destiny".
-But, this realism helps people feel like Game of Thrones, even with its fantasy trappings, does not take place in a world that is all that different from our own.
+But, this realism helps people feel like Game of Thrones, even with its fantasy trappings, still takes place in a world similar to our own.

-The political strife in Game of Thrones also is a welcome theme for audiences, because we're now dealing with a world that has serious political issues of its own.
-The story resonates with us because, if we can reason out what Jon Snow or Danearys Targaryen or Arya Stark or Tyrion Lannister should do in their difficult situations, we have a good chance of being able to tackle our own difficult personal and political problems.
+The political strife in Game of Thrones also is a welcome theme for audiences, because the real world often faces serious political issues of its own.
+The story resonates with us because, if we can reason out what Jon Snow or Daenerys Targaryen or Arya Stark or Tyrion Lannister should do in their difficult situations, we have a good chance of being able to tackle our own difficult personal and political problems.